 I was originally going to title this Everything I Learned About Resin Is From Spilling It On The Floor… But this isn’t everything I know about resin and I learned some lessons from getting resin in my hair too!

-1. WHERE WILL YOU BE WORKING ON YOUR RESIN DIY?
+1. WHERE WILL YOU BE WORKING WITH RESIN?